eubr-atmosphere/tma-yaml/noceph/README.md

 # TMA-Deployment
-In this directory are presented `tma_deployment.yaml` file.
-This file deploys all components of TMA plataform with Ceph block storage solution.
+In this directory is presented `tma_deployment.yaml` file.
+This file deploys all components of TMA platform without `Ceph` block storage solution.

 ## Prerequisites

 The instructions were tested in `ubuntu`, but should work in other `debian`-based distributions, assuming that you are able to install the key dependencies.

-The first step is to install the required components: `docker`, and `kubernetes`.
+The first step is to install the required components: `Docker`, and `Kubernetes`.

-To install docker, you should execute the following command:
+To install `Docker`, you should execute the following command:

 ```sh
 sudo su -
 apt-get install docker.io
 ```
-To install Kubernetes you should execute the following commands:
+To install `Kubernetes` you should execute the following commands:

 ```sh
 sudo su -